ejduwell/batchScratcher/README.md

 batchScratcher also includes dedicated features that make it easy to run MATLAB batch jobs **without any GUI**, directly from a terminal, script, or automated pipeline — ideal for users integrating Matlab cluster workflows into larger headless/scripted workflows.

 - **Headless parcluster setup**
   A dedicated script (`parClusterSetup4HeadlessJobs.m`) configures your MATLAB cluster profile so that jobs can be submitted without triggering GUI authentication prompts.
-This is critical for fully headless environments where no GUI is available. :contentReference[oaicite:1]{index=1}
+This is critical for fully headless environments where no GUI is available.

 - **Headless job submission entry points**
-  - `runHeadlessInUnixTerminal.m`: Automatically spawns a separate UNIX terminal session from within MATLAB and submits a remote batch job headlessly, allowing you to continue working locally while the job runs remotely. :contentReference[oaicite:2]{index=2}
+  - `runHeadlessInUnixTerminal.m`: Automatically spawns a separate UNIX terminal session from within MATLAB and submits a remote batch job headlessly, allowing you to continue working locally while the job runs remotely.
   - `runHeadlessMatlabJob.sh`: A standalone shell script that can be used entirely outside of MATLAB to run batch jobs.
-This enables seamless integration of MATLAB batch jobs with shell scripts, cron jobs, or larger automated workflows. :contentReference[oaicite:3]{index=3}
+This enables seamless integration of MATLAB batch jobs with shell scripts, cron jobs, or larger automated workflows.
-  - `runHeadlessMatlabJob_wrapper.m`: A MATLAB wrapper around the shell submission script that further simplifies headless submission from within scripts or automated pipelines. :contentReference[oaicite:4]{index=4}
+  - `runHeadlessMatlabJob_wrapper.m`: A MATLAB wrapper around the shell submission script that further simplifies headless submission from within scripts or automated pipelines.

 - **Seamless headless experience**
   These tools handle SSH/SLURM interactions, environment setup, and project directory mirroring automatically, so users can launch remote batch jobs without ever opening a MATLAB GUI session.
-This is particularly valuable when submitting jobs from remote terminals, HPC login nodes, or automated job schedulers.

 - **Flexibility for Advanced Workflows**
-  Users can run MATLAB batch jobs from shell scripts or non-MATLAB workflows, enabling easy incorporation of MATLAB computation into larger data processing and analysis pipelines without requiring manual intervention. :contentReference[oaicite:5]{index=5}
+  Users can run MATLAB batch jobs from shell scripts or non-MATLAB workflows, enabling easy incorporation of MATLAB computation into larger data processing and analysis pipelines without requiring manual intervention.

 ## Dependencies: